davidj778/Apply-filters-to-SQL-queries/README.md

 WHERE NOT department = ‘Information Technology’;
 ```

 Finally, we used the SELECT keyword followed by the asterisk to provide all columns.
-Then we choose the employees table using the FROM keyword.
+Then, we choose the employees table using the FROM keyword.
 In this query, we did not want any of our results to show the IT department.
 We used the WHERE keyword combined with the NOT operator to not display the Information Technology department.

 ## Summary

 For this project, I used the sql query to access 2 databases(log_in_attempts, employees).
 I also used different keywords such as AND, OR, and NOT.
 These keywords helped filter specific data that needed to be analyzed.
-The LIKE operator with the % wildcard can in handy when I needed to view certain patterns.
+The LIKE operator with the % wildcard came in handy when I needed to view certain patterns.